-• • Types of he eating Temperature Use (A) 4D hot air 30-275°C For baking and roasting on one or more levels.
+Types of hea ting Temperature Use 4D hot air 30-275 °C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
 Top/bottom heating 30-300 °C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from above and below. ⊕e Hot air eco 30-275°C For gentle cooking of selected dishes on one level without preheating.
-The fan distributes the heat from the ring heating element in the back panel around the cooking compartment. e Top/bottom heating eco 30-300 °C For gentle cooking of selected dishes on one level.
-The heat is emitted from above and below.
-X Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
+Heat is emitted evenly from above and below. ⊛ e Hot air eco 30-275 °C For gently cooking selected types of food on one level without preheating.
+The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
+This heating function is most effective between 125 and 275 °C. This heating function is used to measure both the energy consumption in air recircula- tion mode and the energy efficiency class. e Top/bottom heating eco 30-300 °C For gently cooking selected types of food on one level.
+Heat is emitted from above and below.
+This heating function is most effective between 150 and 250 °C. This heating function is used to measure the energy consumption in the conventional mode. ) The second se Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
-The fan circulates the hot air around the food.
-Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
-The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
-The centre part under the grill heating element becomes hot. ® Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
-The bottom heating element and the ring heating element in the back panel heat up.
+The fan circulates the hot air around the food. ···· Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
+The whole area of the grill heating element becomes hot.

-Slow cooking 70-120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
+• ··· ·· . ~ Grill, small area Grill settings: For grilling small quantities of food such as steaks, sausages or bread, and for brown- 1 = low ing food.
+2 = medium The centre part under the grill heating element becomes hot.
+3 = high $\textcircled{\begin{tabular}{ c c c c } \hline \hline & \\ \hline \\ \hline$ Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
+The bottom heating element and the ring heating element in the back panel heat up. [] Slow cooking 70-120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
 The heat is emitted evenly from the top and bottom at low temperatures.
 Bottom heating 30-250 °C For cooking in a bain marie and for the final baking stage.
-The heat is emitted from below.
-SSS Keeping warm 60-100 °C For keeping cooked food warm.
-SS Preheating ovenware 30-70 °C For preheating ovenware. " CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
-The temperature depends on the manufacturer's instructions.
-Use the highest temperature specified on the packaging.
+Bottom noutling 00200 0 The heat is emitted from below. ., .
+SSS Keeping warm 60-100 °C For keeping cooked food warm. ···· Preheating ovenware 30-70 °C For preheating ovenware.
+3 CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
+The temperature depends on " ∛ 00210 0 the manufacturer's instructions.
+Use the highest temperature specified on the packag- ing.
 The cooking time is as specified or shorter.
-Preheating is not required.
+Preheating is not required. ing.
+The cooking that is do opcomed of one tor.
+The outer of during is not required.